UPDATED - 98th Academy Awards: Picks & Reactions

 Delroy Lindo for Best Actor in a Supporting Role in Sinners

-• He was considered a long shot, but I thought he gave a great performance in Sinners.
+He was considered a long shot, but I thought he gave a great performance in Sinners.
 Although he may not win, I'm glad he's at least getting recognized.

 Kate Hudson for Best Actress in a Leading Role for Song Sung Blue

-• Definitely the biggest headscratcher of the day.
+Definitely the biggest headscratcher of the day.
 Not that the movie was terrible by any means, nor was Hudson, but there was virtually no buzz around her or the film.
 It's Song Sung Blue's sole nomination, so it feels so random and -- no offense -- like a waste of a nomination slot.

 F1 for Best Picture

-• I guess with the success of Top Gun: Maverick, then why not give Kosinski another nod for F1?
+I guess with the success of Top Gun: Maverick, why not give Kosinski another nod for F1?
 Don't get me wrong, I loved F1, but it just feels like filler.
 Like they needed a box office hit to take a spot in the top 10, so they went with this one.
 Sorry, Avatar.

 Fun Facts

-• One Battle After Another is the second most nominated film this year (13), while Frankenstein, Marty Supreme, and Sentimental Value are tied for third (9).
+One Battle After Another is the second most nominated film this year (13), while Frankenstein, Marty Supreme, and Sentimental Value are tied for third (9).

-• Never in the history of the Oscars have there been two acting performances from horror films in the same category until now: Amy Madigan (Weapons) and Wunmi Mosaku (Sinners).
+Never in the history of the Oscars have there been two acting performances from horror films in the same category until now: Amy Madigan (Weapons) and Wunmi Mosaku (Sinners).

-• Comedian Tig Notaro is nominated for Best Documentary Feature Film.
+Comedian Tig Notaro is nominated for Best Documentary Feature Film.

-• If Sinners wins Best Picture, Ryan and Zinzi Coogler would be the third married couple in history to win the big award, but they'd be the first black couple to ever do it.
+If Sinners wins Best Picture, Ryan and Zinzi Coogler would be the third married couple in history to win the big award, but they'd be the first black couple ever to do it.

-• Speaking of Sinners, both Ruth E. Carter & Ludwig Göransson could become three-time winners in their respective categories come March.
+Speaking of Sinners, both Ruth E. Carter & Ludwig Göransson could become three-time winners in their respective categories come March.

-• Avatar: Fire and Ash is the first Avatar film (so far) not to be nominated for Best Picture.
+Avatar: Fire and Ash is the first Avatar film (so far) not to be nominated for Best Picture.

-• This is Brad Pitt's second producer-only nomination for Best Picture (F1).
+This is Brad Pitt's second producer-only nomination for Best Picture (F1).
 His first was for 12 Years a Slave, which he won.

 My Picks (in bold)